jlehtine/c-pluff/c-pluff/trunk/examples/cpfile/README.txt

   $ file COPYRIGHT.txt
   COPYRIGHT.txt: ASCII English text

-This example shows how a minimalistic file clone could be implemented as extensible application based on C-Pluff.
+This example shows how a minimalistic file clone could be implemented as an extensible application based on C-Pluff.
 We will call the resulting utility cpfile.
-Notice that this is intentionally a very straightforward implementation.
-It could be made more efficient and elegant but the focus here is simplicity.
+It can recognize some special files and some file types based on file extension.
+But it could be further extended to recognize files based on their content by deploying a suitable plug-in.
+But notice that the focus here was on creating a straightforward example rather than an efficient one.

 Before building/installing this example, you must build/install the C-Pluff framework implementation.
 This is done automatically if you run